WilsonMKing/margarine/README.md

 Welcome!
 This repository replicates all graphs from "The oleomargarine controversy and the fight for the future of butter."
+To replicate all tables and graphs used in the article, run "~/code/master_analysis.R".
+That's it!